 As of May 19, 2017: The Swan Lake boat launch and day-use areas have been reopened after the heavy rain fall event

-Park facilities are in good condition and the park is ready for visitors to come enjoy a fun filled long weekend with family and friends!
+Park facilities are in good condition and the park is ready for visitors to come enjoy with family and friends!

 About This Park

 A small picturesque lakeshore park that offers boating, swimming,

 a grassy campground and day-use area, baseball diamonds and playground area.

 Park Size: 82 hectares